 I scribbled silly stories as a kid.
 Wrote for my high school literary journal.
 Wrote articles for horse publications.
 All for free.
 Finally, when I was tired of struggling as a substitute teacher — bound to fail there because I don’t like kids — I started writing for money.
 I was a news reporter for a regional weekly for a while, then was snatched up by a research center at Western New Mexico University, which eventually led to becoming a freelance nonfiction writer-for-hire for local governments and businesses.

 I started writing about music and magic, because the creative act is a kind of magic.
 I also blog about my homesteading/thrivalist lifestyle here on the blog part of my website, with older stuff on my old blogger account).
 Daily nattering happens most often on Facebook, not so much on other social media.
 But while I enjoy blogging, what I’ve always wanted to do was write fiction.
 I’m writing (and have published) short stories, have self-published a couple chapbooks (not for sale), and I’ve finished a couple novels.
-So far no publisher takers on the novels but I keep working at it.
+See more on the magic realism novel below.

 I do creative acts.
 It’s all magic.